Athletics at the 1952 Summer Olympics – Men's long jump

 The men's long jump at the 1952 Olympic Games took place on July 21 at the Helsinki Olympic Stadium.
 Twenty-seven athletes from 19 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-American athlete Jerome Biffle won the gold medal.
+American athlete Jerome Biffle won the gold medal by 4 cm.
 It was the United States' sixth consecutive and 11th overall victory in the men's long jump.
 Hungary earned its first long jump medal with Ödön Földessy's bronze.